Onajite Okoloko: Midwestern Oil & Gas

 Midwestern Oil & Gas Company Limited (“Midwestern”) commenced operation in 2003.
 Onajite Okoloko again led a consortium of investors in the company to participate in the marginal field licensing round during which they were awarded a 70% interest in the Umusadege oil field located in Oil Mining Lease (“OML”) 56, which is situated at the northern area of Delta State, Nigeria.
-Being a strong advocate for indigenous ownership and operatorship of hydrocarbon assets at a time when the space was dominated by International Oil Companies (“IoC’s), Okoloko was instrumental in putting together a management team of local professionals that would successfully operate the asset, having initially secured technical assistance from Mart Resources (a Canadian listed Natural Resources entity) in the early years of Midwestern, pursuant to Okoloko’s team which took over and continue to manage the asset to date.
+Being a strong advocate for indigenous ownership and operatorship of hydrocarbon assets at a time when the space was dominated by International Oil Companies (“IoC’s), Mr. Okoloko was instrumental in putting together a management team of local professionals that would successfully operate the asset, having initially secured technical assistance from Mart Resources (a Canadian listed Natural Resources entity) in the early years of Midwestern, pursuant to Mr. Okoloko’s team which took over and continue to manage the asset to date.

-Under Okoloko the Midwestern management team achieved significant production; first oil was achieved in the Umusadege Field in 2008 at flow rates of around 3000 oilbbl of oil per day from re-entry of the Umusadege-1 well.
-This has been rapidly increased to approximately 25,000 oilbbl of oil per day through additional development drilling efforts.
-A total of 15 wells have been drilled to date; the company has achieved success through its ability to peacefully coexist with the host communities.
-Okoloko eventually led Midwestern to acquire Mart Resources taking it private in 2016.
+Under Onajite Okoloko the Midwestern management team achieved significant production; first oil was achieved in the Umusadege Field in 2008 at flow rates of around 3000 oilbbl of oil per day from re-entry of the Umusadege-1 well.
+Midwestern hit peak production of over 20,000 barrels and as at today is producing approximately 12,000 barrels of oil per day through additional development drilling efforts.
+Over 21 wells have been drilled to date; the company has achieved success through its ability to peacefully coexist with the host communities.
+Mr. Okoloko eventually led Midwestern to acquire Mart Resources taking it private in 2016 thereby increase its ownership of the Umusadege oil field from 35% to 70%.

-Midwestern achieved another commendable milestone in 2016 when the company celebrated nine Million Man-Hours LTI-Free operations.
-Midwestern has also received several awards and recognitions by notable international bodies for achievements in HSE; in 2013 the company won the prestigious Africa Oil and Gas Award for Health Safety and Environment (HSE).
-The company was cited for attaining six million man-hours loss time injury (LTI) free operation in its Umusadege marginal field.
-Midwestern is recognised as the largest and most successful venture in the history of the Nigerian National Petroleum Corporation (“NNPC”) marginal field divestment program.

-As Chairman, Okoloko has also overseen an aggressive CSR policy over the years which has contributed meaningfully to the social and economic development of its host communities and improved the quality of life of the people, their families and the society at large.

-Okoloko has also overseen Midwestern's growth strategy, leading efforts in the acquisition of an indirect interest in OML 18 through its investment in Eroton E & P Company Ltd and the building and operating of the Umugini Asset Company Limited (UACL), a pipeline company which constructed a 51.4 km pipeline from Umusadege to Eriemu for injecting crude into the Trans Forcados Pipeline with a design capacity of 45,000 oilbbl per day.